quackgraph/quackgraph-agent/dev-docs/repomix.md

             // 2.
 Execute Workflow
             const run = await workflow.createRunAsync();

-            // Note: We pass strict inputs.
-The workflow steps handle State initialization.
-            // RuntimeContext for 'asOf' is passed via the inputData.timeContext mostly,
-            // but we can also inject it if the run start supported context overrides directly.
-            // For now, the workflow steps extract timeContext from inputData and pass it
+            // The workflow steps are responsible for extracting timeContext from input
-            // to agents via runtimeContext.
-            const result = await run.start({ inputData });
+            // and passing it to agents via runtimeContext injection in the 'speculative-traversal' step. const result = await run.start({ inputData });

             // 3.
 Extract Result